dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   -n, --package=package
       (required) ID (starts with 0Ho) or alias of the package to create a version of

+  -r --repourl=repourl
+      Custom source repository URL to use in artifact metadata, overrides origin URL defined in git config

   -s, --isvalidationtobeskipped
       Skips validation of dependencies, package ancestors, and metadata during package version creation.
 Skipping validation reduces the time it takes to create a new package version, but package versions created without